2023 Jordan Women's First Division League

 The 2023 Jordan Women's First Division League was the 7th season of the Jordan Women's First Division League, the second level women's football league in Jordan.

 The league started on 13 October 2023 and concluded on 27 November 2023, to which Al-Hussein were crowned champions and gained promotion to the following 2024 Jordan Women's Pro League.

 Teams

 9 teams are contesting.
-6 from the previous season, as well as the additions of Al-Hussein, Doqarah and Al-Ahli.
+6 from the previous season, as well as the additions of Al-Hussein, Doqara and Al-Ahli.